FokkoVeegens/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #1

-In VSTS, edit the release definition created in a previous lab.
+In VSTS, edit the release definition created in the previous lab.
 The template has a single Environment.

 > An **Environment** is simply a logical grouping of tasks - it may or may not correspond to a set of machines.
 For this Release Definition, you will create 3 Environments: **dev**, **dtaging** and **production**.